AlaaEid-1/carproject-alaaeid/README.md

 # AlaaExplorion

 AlaaExplorion is a modern, full-stack web application for exploring and discovering cars.
-Built with Next.js and TypeScript, it offers a seamless experience for browsing, searching, and managing favorite vehicles, along with features like test drive scheduling and an integrated chatbot.
+Built with Next.js and TypeScript, it offers a seamless experience for browsing, searching, and managing favorite vehicles, along with features like test drive scheduling and an integrated chatbot .

 ## Features